FahmidaBilla/Web-Scraping-Challenge/README.md

 This part includes scraping and analyzing Mars weather data and follows the steps below:

-    1. Use automated browsing to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html).
+    1. Use automated browsing to visit the Mars Temperature Data Site(https://static.bc-edx.com/data/web/mars_facts/temperature.html).
 Inspect the page to identify which elements to scrape.

    2. Create a Beautiful Soup object and use it to scrape the data in the HTML table.